slopukhov/magento-docker/README.md

 5. Optionally, you can update file `etc/php/tools/post-scripts` to run custom commands after installation.

+6. Optionally, you can modify the `docker-compose.yml` file to configure the versions of the services (PHP, MariaDB, Redis, OpenSearch) required for your specific Magento 2 version.

 ### Project start

 * RUN `docker-compose pull` to pull docker images